The Top 15 Translation Blogs to Inspire you

 Judy and Dagmar Jenner are twins who translate between Spanish, German, French and English.

-Their blog contains a variety of info on court interpretation and acquiring new clients.
+Their blog contains a wealth of info on court interpretation and ways to acquire new clients.

-Their post on machine translation is especially informative and provides ideas on how to utilize MT to improve the quality of human translation.
+Their post on machine translation demonstrates ways to utilize MT to improve the quality of human translation.

 They also offer a course on translation marketing.

-If translation, linguistics, and freelancing interest you, make a stop here.
+If translation, linguistics, and freelancing interest you, look no further.

 Philippa Hammond is sharing her experience as a 21st-century freelancer who translates from French, Spanish, and Portuguese into English.